tzsk/guide/README.md

-# Innofied Guide for PHP Laravel
+# Guide for PHP Laravel

 > This is just a standard way we should write code so that everyone can understand eachother's code and perform on them.